 B.S., Chemical Engineering, with Distinction, Syracuse University, 1991

-M.S., Forest Engineering, UC Davis, 1983
+M.S., Mechanical Engineering, Purdue University, 1983

 Academic chairs are faculty members and have critical leadership roles in their units, acting as liaisons to higher administration and serving to advance the research, teaching and service missions of their departments.